 I don’t see the point of putting any additional barriers in the way of mutual comprehension.
-If you’re going to be using Portuguese to communicate in Portugal, it makes far more sense to learn the right grammar and pronunciation from the get go.
+If you’re going to be using Portuguese to communicate in Portugal, learning European Portuguese just makes more sense!

 Use these and you can be confident that your attempts to imitate the native speaker’s pronunciation are at least a step in the right direction.

-How to learn the basics of European Portuguese
+How to learn the basics of European Portuguese online

-Simple phrases and vocabulary
+Simple Portuguese phrases and vocabulary

 If English isn’t your first language, or even if it is, you might want to check out Loecsen’s free online courses.
 Choose your source language then select a topic from various categories of phrases.
 You can listen to native speakers while you read the text and watch a simple animation that illustrates the meaning.